-These unaudited interim consolidated financial statements reflect the financial position of Codelco and its subsidiaries as of September 30, 2017 and December 31, 2016, and the results of their operations for the nine and three month periods ended September 30, 2017 and 2016, and the changes in equity and cash flows for the nine month periods ended September 30, 2017 and 2016, and their related notes, all prepared in accordance with IAS 34, Interim Financial Reporting, in consideration of the presentation instructions of the Superintendency of Securities and Insurance (SVS), which are not in conflict with IFRS.
+These consolidated financial statements reflect the financial position of Codelco and its subsidiaries as of December 31, 2017 and 2016, and the results of their operations As of December 31, 2017 and 2016, and the changes in equity and cash flows As of December 31, 2017 and 2016, and their related notes, all prepared in accordance with IAS 1 Presentation of the Financial Statements, in consideration of the presentation instructions of the Commission for the Financial Market (CMF), which are not in conflict with IFRS.

-For the convenience of the reader, these unaudited interim consolidated financial statements and their accompanying notes have been translated from Spanish into English.
+For the convenience of the reader, these consolidated financial statements and their accompanying notes have been translated from Spanish into English.